ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/decorators/template.md

 decorators in some depth, and for more details you can refer to the API documentation.

+If you are interested in _how_ decorators work under the hood, head over to the
+{{link-to 'Specs page' 'docs.specs'}}.

 ## Computed Properties

 Computed properties are the most different in behavior from standard Ember